-Insurance and Other Receivables.
-Insurance and other receivables are nonderivative financial assets with fixed or determinable payments that are not quoted in an active market.
+Loans and Receivables.
+Loans and receivables are nonderivative financial assets with fixed or determinable payments that are not quoted in an active market.
 They are not entered into with the intention of immediate or short-term resale and are not designated as financial assets at FVPL, AFS financial assets or HTM investments.

-After initial measurement, insurance and other receivables are carried at amortized cost using the effective interest method, less any allowance for impairment.
-Amortized cost is calculated by taking into account any discount or premium on acquisition and fees that are an integral part of the effective interest rate (EIR).
-Insurance and other receivables that are perpetual and that have either a fixed or a market-based variable rate of interest are measured at cost.
+After initial measurement, loans and receivables are carried at amortized cost using the effective interest method, less any allowance for impairment.
+Amortized cost is calculated by taking into account any discount or premium on acquisition and fees that are an integral part of the EIR.
+Loans and receivables that are perpetual and that have either a fixed or a market-based variable rate of interest are measured at cost.
 Gains and losses are recognized in the statement of comprehensive income when the insurance and other receivables are derecognized or impaired, as well as through the amortization process.

-Insurance and other receivables are included in current assets if maturity is within twelve months from the reporting date.
+Loans and receivables are included in current assets if maturity is within twelve months from the reporting date.
 Otherwise, these are classified as noncurrent assets.

-This category includes cash and cash equivalents, short-term investments, insurance and other receivables (see Notes 4, 5, 6 and 7).
+This category includes cash, short-term investments, insurance and other receivables (see Notes 4, 5 and 6).